 - V: cell surfaces, hair, and placenta

 Products typically contain either chicken or bovine collagen.
 Occasionally added are vitamins and minerals.
 Usually added are Flow agents, anti-caking agents, and sometimes flavorants.
 In an attempt to further make products more appealing, many collagen products are incredibly high in sugar.

 Different types of collagen, as previously listed, come from skin and tendons as opposed to cartilage.
 You can now get tasteless collagen protein food products that contain all the necessary ingredients in order to capture collagen.

 Types I and II are really important types of collagen to get to know of.
 These are the types to want in your collagen.
 Both collagen types I and II are produced by osteoblasts and fibroblasts, which are cells located in our connective tissues and cells that create bones respectively.

 Types I and II are more often than not grouped together.
 90% of the total collagen in our bodies contains these two types.
 Plus, these two types of collagen serve plentiful purposes.
 They are of great importance when it comes to the maintenance of the skin, nails, bones, hair, and muscles.

-“Collagen supplements only work if the molecular size and hydrolysing process makes it possible for the body to absorb it.
-Stomach acidity also plays a role in the bio-availaibility of the product.
+“Collagen supplements only work if the molecular size and hydrolysing process make it possible for the body to absorb them.
+Stomach acidity also plays a role in the bio-availability of the product.
 Therefore, it is necessary for a product to show effectiveness with their own studies and one cannot rely on the general studies of how effective collagen supplementation is.
-Each product needs to prove their own effectiveness as this is really important with collagen supplements.
+Each product needs to prove its own effectiveness as this is really important with collagen supplements.

 This is not the same for all supplements, some supplements are easily absorbed and are effective, but not collagen.
 The quality of the collagen products plays a very big role.”